 Venmo’s user agreement states that your credit card issuer may treat a transaction as a cash advance if you use your credit card to pay someone via Venmo.
 That same user agreement also states that it is a violation of Venmo’s terms of service to use the service to give yourself a cash advance or help someone else to do so.

 Cash advances with a credit card typically carry an upfront fee and a higher interest rate while beginning to accrue interest immediately.
 So you may want to check with your credit card issuer before sending a payment, to determine whether or not the transaction will be treated as a cash advance.

 Which Credit Card Should You Use on Venmo?

 Using a credit card on Venmo to pay family and friends is rarely, if ever, worth it because of the 3% transaction fee.
-However, using your credit card on Venmo can help you reach the minimum spending requirement for a signup bonus on a new credit card that could outweigh the 3% fee.
+However, using your credit card on Venmo can help you reach the minimum spending requirement for a signup bonus on a new credit card, which could outweigh the 3% fee.
 Even so, there probably are lower-cost ways to reach your minimum spend.

 If you’re shopping at a retailer that accepts Venmo, adding your best rewards credit card to your Venmo account could help you make the most of your credit card rewards.

 Keep in mind that tiered rewards are based on merchant categories.
 For example, your rewards program might dictate that to earn higher rewards on dining purchases, the transaction must come through with a merchant category code (MCC) tied to restaurants or eating places.
 The merchant category on Venmo purchases may not come through with dining-related MCCs, meaning you may not earn the maximum amount of rewards.
 In that case, you might just want to use your physical credit card, but having it at the ready on Venmo could come in handy.